cooper-software/cellardoor/README.rst

 Acknowledgements
 ~~~~~~~~~~~~~~~~
-This project is basically some sugar on top of `falcon <http://falconframework.org/>`_ and `mongoengine <http://mongoengine.org/>`_.
-Massive credit to those teams.
-In additon, `eve <http://python-eve.org/>`_ was a big inspiration.
-In fact, hammock aspires to produce essentially the same ReST APIs.
-Why not just use eve?
-A few reasons: performance, tighter mongoengine integration, simpler API.
+This project makes heavy use of `falcon <http://falconframework.org/>`_.
+Massive credit to that team.
+As well, `Eve <http://python-eve.org/>`_ was a big inspiration, philosophically and to a lesser extent `flask-mongorest <https://github.com/elasticsales/flask-mongorest>`_.

 .. |Build Status| image:: https://travis-ci.org/cooper-software/hammock.svg
    :target: https://travis-ci.org/cooper-software/hammock